 Host names are inherently less secure than IP addresses in an allowlist.
 MySQL carries out FCrDNS verification, which provides a good level of protection, but can be compromised by certain types of attack.
 Specify host names in your allowlist only when strictly necessary, and ensure that all components used for name resolution, such as DNS servers, are maintained under your control.
 You can also implement name resolution locally using the hosts file, to avoid the use of external components.

-7.7 Troubleshooting InnoDB Cluster
+7.7 Monitoring InnoDB Cluster

-This section describes how to troubleshoot an InnoDB Cluster.
+This section describes how to use AdminAPI to monitor an InnoDB Cluster.